AdobeDocs/genstudio.en/help/user-guide/guidelines/brand-validation.md

 ## Brand validation panel

-The _Brand validation_ panel, which opens on the right side of the Canvas when clicked from the top menu bar _or_ from the _Brand guidelines check_ icon for a variant, provides detailed brand validation information and illuminates opportunities for improvement for each variant section.
+The _Brand validation_ panel opens on the right side of the Canvas when clicked from the top menu bar _or_ from the _Brand guidelines check_ icon for a variant.
+This panel provides detailed brand validation information and illuminates opportunities for improvement for each variant section.

 The _Brand validation_ panel displays information for: